 In Ethiopia just 3 in 10 women have access to medical care during their pregnancy.
 The midwifery program is a cornerstone of Dr Catherine Hamlin’s vision to ensure that women in Ethiopia no longer have to suffer an obstructed labour for days on end with no medical care.

 The Hamlin College of Midwives

-Since 2007, 105 midwives have graduated from the Hamlin College of Midwives.
+Since 2007, 125 midwives have graduated from the Hamlin College of Midwives.

-The Hamlin College of Midwives is a centre of excellence for the training of midwives.
-The College curriculum meets the stringent standards of the International Confederation of Midwives, including the precondition that students conduct at least 40 deliveries before they graduate.
+The college is a centre of excellence for the training of midwives.
+The curriculum meets the stringent standards of the International Confederation of Midwives, including the precondition that students conduct at least 40 deliveries before they graduate.

-There are now 34 rural midwifery clinics staffed by Hamlin midwives.
+There are now 48 rural midwifery clinics staffed by Hamlin midwives.

-These clinics have also prevented hundreds of maternal and neonatal deaths.
+Hamlin midwives have also prevented hundreds of maternal and neonatal deaths.